cjezequel/BiodiversityDataCourse/README.md

 # My Site

-Static site (plain HTML/CSS/JS, no dependencies) with a **Data** page organized into downloadable categories — inspired by the structure of [AureleToussaint/homepage](https://github.com/AureleToussaint/homepage), simplified (no R/RStudio needed).
+Static site (plain HTML/CSS/JS, no dependencies) with a **Data** page organized into downloadable categories.

 ## Structure